Why you need to be repurposing your content

 Bloggers and content creators create content because they want others to read, listen to, or watch it.
-But the fact is not everyone always reads every blog post, podcast episode or youtube video.
+But the fact is not everyone always reads every blog post, podcast episode or YouTube video.
 I’ve got a secret for you: that is actually a good thing!
-It means you can save time by repurposing content
+It means you can save time by repurposing content.

 Resources mentioned in episode:

 This is episode #5 of The Goodness Squad podcast.
 We write articles so that people read them.
 We don’t want to write something and have nobody read it, but today I am going to tell you that it can actually be a good thing that not everyone reads everything that you write.

-Alright, sometimes as bloggers or as podcasters or as influencers, we get frustrated because not everyone reads or listens to or consumes the content that we create.
+Sometimes as bloggers or as podcasters or as influencers, we get frustrated because not everyone reads or listens to or consumes the content that we create.
 We also have a different problem as content creators, and the first problem is actually the solution to this second problem.

 We struggle with time, right?
 We’re busy moms, we’re busy women.
 We have a lot of responsibilities and trying to fit in everything it takes to be successful, as an online entrepreneur, can feel extremely overwhelming.
-We feel a need to be on every single platform to have a blog and to have a podcast and to have a YouTube channel and to have an Instagram account and Facebook and Pinterest and Twitter, and we start to hyperventilate.
-Because it feels like too much and so oftentimes we give up.
+We feel a need to be on every single platform – to have a blog and to have a podcast and to have a YouTube channel and to have an Instagram account and Facebook and Pinterest and Twitter, and we start to hyperventilate.
+Because it feels like too much.

+Oftentimes we give up.
 I have seen many women give up because they feel like they need to be everywhere at once and they simply can’t and this is sad to me.
 So today, I want to talk to you about the solution to that problem.
 And the solution lies in the fact that not everyone consumes every piece of content that you create.